Choosing the right type of imagery for your project

 Figure 1: GeoEye image (0.5 meter resolution) Figure 2: RapidEye image (5 meter resolution)

 The most common uses for these are measuring crop health and doing vegetation analysis.
 Most sensors offered by L3Harris will be equipped with four bands, which are red, green, blue and near-infrared (or RGB & NIR).
 An image made from these four bands within the ENVI software environment is below.
 For crop health, one would measure relative reflectance along the wavelengths of these bands.
 When crops are not healthy, one will notice a decreased reflectance, mainly in the near-infrared reflectance plateau, but also within the blue and green regions of the spectrum.

 Multispectral bands can also be used to detect different characteristics on the earth’s surface.
 Soil, plants, asphalt, etc. all have different spectral signatures, which would be apparent through these multispectral bands.
 Depending on how many bands you have available, and where they are along the light spectrum, you can start to see more differences within each surface.
 For example, an asphalt rooftop may appear as only one color with the standard RGB & NIR bands available.
 If you were working with shortwave infrared (or SWIR) as well, you would start to see different colors within your image.
 This is because the differences in the components of asphalt are now being detected.

 While many applications of this type of data exist, we have covered some very common and reliable project types served by L3Harris.
-Fortunately, with an ever-growing archive of satellite imagery already in existance, and the opportunity to have more collected as needed, a solution can be found for the most unique type of geospatial project.
-If you need data or help figuring out what type to use for a project, contact us at firstname.lastname@example.org.
+Fortunately, with an ever-growing archive of satellite imagery already in existence, and the opportunity to have more collected as needed, a solution can be found for the most unique type of geospatial project.
+If you need data or help figuring out what type to use for a project, contact us at email@example.com.